 - Will you need savings for other things, such as saving for a home deposit?
 In that case, you may want to build up your savings even if the interest you are earning is not high.

 If you are considering savings there are a number of options available:

-- For first home buyers, the government’s First Home Super Saver Scheme means you can earn a higher rate of interest on money saved into your super, and you can withdraw some super savings to pay for your home.
+- For first home buyers, the government’s First Home Super Saver Scheme (FHSS Scheme) means you can earn a higher rate of interest on money saved into your super, and you can withdraw some super savings to contribute to a home deposit.

 - Some banks offer higher short-term variable interest rates.
 To qualify, you’ll usually need to meet particular terms and conditions (such as a minimum monthly deposit and not making withdrawals in a certain period).

-- There are many longer-term savings options available, with expected interest rates which are higher than the low bank rates currently on offer.
+- There are many longer-term savings options available which may offer a better rate of return than the low bank rates currently on offer – both inside and outside of your super.
 However, please be aware that higher potential returns usually come with higher risks and that past performance is not a reliable indicator of future performance when it comes to investment products.

 About Elizabeth Hatton

 Elizabeth Hatton is a director and financial planner at Viva Financial Planning.
-She has worked in the financial services industry since 2008 and has a special interest in tax planning, and sustainable and ethical investments.
+She has worked in the financial services industry since 2008 and has a special interest in helping people with tax planning, and sustainable and ethical super and investments.